coreos/etcd-operator/design/reconciliation.md

 # Cluster Membership Reconciliation

-## Recovery
+## Reconciliation

 Given a desired size S, we have two membership states:
 - running pods P in k8s cluster
 - membership M in controller knowledge

-Recovery is the process to make these two states consistent.
-Assuming “len(M) = S” here.
+Reconciliation is the process to make these two states consistent with the desired size S.

 For each reconciling cycle, we get P from k8s API.
 Comparing M and P, we have the following steps:

 1. Remove all pods from set P that does not belong to set M
 2. P’ consist of remaining pods of P
 3. If P’ = M, the current state matches the membership state.
-END.
+GOTO Resize.
 4. If len(P’) < len(M)/2 + 1, quorum lost.
 Go to recovery process (TODO).
-5. Add one missing member.
-END.
+5. Remove one member that in M but does not in P's.
+GOTO Resize.

-## Resize
+### Resize

-Before resizing an etcd cluster, we need to ensure the running Pods set matches the membership knowledge.
-Or we need to do recovery first.

 Given a desired size S and membership size M:

+1. If P' != M, then END.
-1. If S = M, then END.
+2. If S = M, then END.
-2. If S > M, add one member.
+3. If S > M, add one member.
 END.
-3. If S < M, remove one member.
+4. If S < M, remove one member.
 END